course-kit/guides/getting-started.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Aliquam suscipit bibendum ex nec interdum.
 Phasellus erat erat, hendrerit quis pretium eu, aliquet nec orci.
 ```

-Here we’ll look further at some of the frontmatter properties:
+The content of this file will be used for static rendering of the course pages, but is also available in JavaScript at run time.
+Here's a quick explanation of the properties:

 - `id` is the course ID taken from the course we created.
 You can copy this from the dashboard.
 This will be used at runtime for calls to CourseKit APIs as well as in URL paths within the site.
-- `title`, `description`, `thumb` are self-explanatory.
+- `title`, `description` self-explanatory.
+- `thumb` image thumbnail path.
 - `productUrl` is a link to the product page on your ecommerce platform.
 - `order` is used for sorting the courses when displaying a list (an alternative would be to use created date).

 You may be wondering - why do we hardcode all this data in markdown?
-So long as we have the course ID, couldn’t we just retrieve this data from the CourseKit API?
+So long as we have the course ID, couldn't we just retrieve this data from the CourseKit API?

 The CourseKit API should only be used for *dynamic* or *private* data.
 Any public, static data should be hardcoded in the courses site so that it can be statically rendered, ensuring a better UX.